Ciberusps/unreal-helper-library/README.md

 **BTD_CheckGASGameplayTagsOnActor** - checks that actor has GAS gameplay tags specified.

 > [!WARNING]
-> Don't mess with `UBTDecorator_CheckGameplayTagsOnActor` - its only checks GameplayTags on actor itself not on AbilitySystem.
+> Don't mess with `UBTDecorator_CheckGameplayTagsOnActor` - its only checks `GameplayTags` on actor itself not on `AbilitySystem`.

 Requirements:

-- actor should implement `IAbilitySystemInterface` to get AbilitySystemComponent
+- actor should implement `IAbilitySystemInterface` to get `AbilitySystemComponent`

 ![image](https://github.com/Ciberusps/unreal-helper-library/assets/14001879/f1581009-b9cd-408f-84de-2475b43012ae)